• Home

 I did a lot of research on how to go about hanging these curtains.
 My brain staggered between things like shower curtain rods, and those room-divider curtain things that are affixed to the ceiling like in a doctors exam room.

-But ultimately I decided to go with these stainless Curtain Wire Rod System where you put Hooks on that clip onto your curtain!
+But ultimately I decided to go with these stainless Curtain Wire Rod System where you put clips with hooks on that clip onto your curtain!

 In that pic above they’re using it to hold kids art, but it’s made for curtains and is quite sturdy.